Muterra/doc-golix/spec.md

         2. Verify file hash
 6. Verify signature

-Note that, since persistence providers are required to keep only their most recent MOBD frame, to successfully debind a MOBD requires the MDXX to reference the most recent available frame.
+Note that, since persistence providers are required to keep only their most recent GOBD frame, to successfully debind a GOBD requires the GDXX to reference the most recent available frame.

-## MEPR order of verification

-**Public verification:**

-1. Verify magic number
-2. Verify version
-3. Verify cipher suite
-4. Verify length is correct for properly formatted file
-5. (The following steps may be done in parallel)
-    + Recipient retrieval
-        1. Verify recipient exists at persistence provider
-        2. Retrieve recipient's identity file
-        3. Verify recipient's identity file includes public encryption key and Diffie-Hellman public key for cipher suite
-    + Digest remaining file
-        1. Verify address algorithm
-        2. Verify file hash
-6. Verify signature

-**Private verification:**

-1. Public verification (see above)
-2. Decrypt private inner container
-3. Author verification
-    1. Verify author exists
-    2. Retrieve author's identity file
-    3. Verify author's identity file includes Diffie-Hellman public key for cipher suite
-4. Perform symmetric signature key agreement procedure (see "Author symmetric signature" above)
-5. Verify author symmetric signature

-## MPAK order of verification
+## GARQ order of verification (DEPRECATED)

 **Public verification:**